Art + Design Internship Program at Austin Peay State University

 - To help students learn to set workplace boundaries.
 This process is aided by developing a concise internship contract and defining, as clearly as possible, the roles of the student, faculty advisor, and sponsor.

-Student Testimonials about their Experiences in the Art Internship Program
+Student Testimonials about their Experiences in the Art + Design Internship Program

 “The Preservation Laboratory at the Tennessee State Library & Archives has given me the opportunity to utilize practices established by the American Institute for Conservation of Historic and Artistic Works.
 I worked with items in the collection to identify, clean, mend, and archive, works on paper from the 1790s, glass plate negatives from the 1890s, and other historic documents that narrate the history of Tennessee.
 This experience guided by my supervisor Carol Roberts, but also largely reliant on my studio skills will provide vital experience for a career in the field of art conservation.
 The networking and professional opportunity I have received is a crucial aspect of my graduate school application portfolio.” – Macon St. Hilaire, Senior BA Studio Art Student